 Zoom interviews.
 Zoom conferences.
 Zoom meetings.
 Zoom classes.
 Zoom assemblies.
 Zoom consultations.
 Zoom gatherings.
 Zoom appointments.
-The world is entering Zoomtopia, so it’s about time we address considerations for those who are blind or visually impaired.
+The world is entering Zoomtopia, so it’s about time we address considerations for those who are blind or low vision.
 Because, though the meetings aren’t in-person, they’re still face-to-face, and should be prepared for and accommodated as such.

 Here’s how you can take responsibility for an accessible, successful Zoom (which may or may not be a standalone verb, but I’m dubbing it as such):